 Xia Yian was regareded as a talented Prime Minister by Wang Shizhen in terms of his calligraphy skills that attract the collector's attention.
 Sadly, his calligraphy artwork was not largely passed to next generation as he unfortunately stepped down following a failure of political wresting with Yan Song.
 West Villa Poems in Running Script, Jinmotang Calligraphy Research Foundation's collection, were written by 1534 ,a bit later than Wen Zhenming's another poem of West Villa.
 Compared to both poems, we can assume that West Villa played a vital role not only as an royal garden, but also a place for worship where emperor Jiajing indulge himself in Taoism.

 The aim of this article is to analyse a famous handscroll Painting of Tang Ying, a current collection of Freer Gallery, should be attributed to another painter according to the long colophons.
-After a long debate between Prof. James Cahill and Mr. Jiang Zhaoshen in 1960s, it is a bit surprising, but interesting, to observe that this masterpiece is an example of how the name of author was cut off and the fake was created instead.
+After a long debate between Prof. James Cahill and Mr. Jiang Zhaoshen in 1960s, this article is to argue that whether this masterpiece is painter by Tang yin himself or the other.

-In Tang Dynsaty, correspondence was not as important as Northern sung after Su Shi and Huang Tingjian.
-Even Auyang Xiu thought, reading and collecting the correspndence, could help people remember and respect the predecessor.
-During Ming dynasty, the number of collection and circulation of correspndence is increasing.
+In Tang Dynsaty, correspondence was not as important as Northern Sung like Su Shi's and Huang Tingjian's manuscripts.
+Ouyang Xiu, a very famous poet and essayist, believes that the social activities and greeting between friends could help people remember and respect the predecessor's life.
+As such, during the Ming dynasty, the numbers of collection of the correspndence are increasing.
 Correspondence in Jinmotang Calligraphy Research Foundation's collection mainly focus from Ming to Qing period.
-We are glad to introduce 6 copies of correspondence dated from Chenghua to Jiajing period from which we could imagine the social life and obligation among literati.
+We are glad to introduce 6 copies of correspondence dated from Chenghua to Jiajing period from which we could understand more about the social life and obligation among the literati.